rartino/guide/README.rst

 Links to this guide is given to people working with, or being mentored by, Rickard.

+Note: this is a work in progress.
+Many sections are far from complete, and a lot are at this point merely placeholders.

-If you find anything in need of an update, please don't hesitate to suggest a change.
+If you find anything in need of an update that you know how to update, please don't hesitate to suggest a change.
 Use the issues system in github, issue a pull-request, or just simply send an email to Rickard with the suggested change.